 Business continuity and succession planning are things smart business owners plan for, especially at the top of the organization.
 Very few, however, extend this same planning to their key knowledge holders.
-How much of your process is documented?
-How likely is it that things run smoothly because the person in charge of any process is good at what they do?
-What is the plan if one of those people wins the lottery?
-We help businesses document their core knowledge so the person in charge can take a day off.
+How much of your finance and accounting processes are documented?
+What about your daily operations?
+You have an Employee Handbook, but do you have documented processes for how to run your payroll?
+Your people have a good handle on what they do, but what is the plan if one of those people wins the lottery?
+We help businesses document their core knowledge so you’re protected against contingencies.

 Change happens – competitive forces, floods, changing customer tastes.
 Pandemics.
 And when change happens you’ll find ways to adapt, pivot, and improve so you keep up.
 This is when having written contingency plans and processes – for a suddenly remote work force, for example – makes companies more resilient because siloes have been removed, and company knowledge has been shared (or at least is accessible).

 It’s not just basic office policies and procedures that need to be documented.
-Departmental best practices, playbooks, and case studies make onboarding new team member easier, and prevent existing members from re-creating the wheel.
+Departmental best practices, playbooks, and checklists make onboarding new team members easier, and prevent existing members from re-creating the wheel.
 But this kind of knowledge base also encourages growth by building on what is already there.
 This can’t happen if every challenge is always a new one.

-We help small companies streamline processes, and then document their collective knowledge to increase productivity.
+We help small companies streamline processes, and then document their collective knowledge to protect and future-proof their business.